cibele-as/cibele-as.github.io/_posts/2020-05-02-billings-alarms-aws-using-terraform.md

 }
 ```

-The module is complete, now we can easily reuse in our amazon accounts, to do so, create a `budgets.tf`
+The module is complete.
+Now we can easily reuse in our amazon accounts, to do so, create a `budgets.tf`
 in the account folder and import the module, like this:

 ```tf